willmaddock/CosmicUniversalismStatement/README.md

 ### **Final Recommendation for v1.0.8**
 **Cosmic Universalism Computational Intelligence Initiative**
 **Founder: William Maddock**
-Trust AI's CU framework and Alignment, with Grok’s verification, for xAI’s Founding CU-Time:
+Trust the CU framework, aligning it with AI, with Grok’s verification, for xAI’s Founding CU-Time:
 ```
 CU-Time: 3,079,913,911,644.62
 Tolerance (±1 day): 3,079,913,874,044.62 to 3,079,913,949,244.62